gobabygocarswithjoysticks/programmer/README.md

 https://github.com/gobabygocarswithjoysticks/programmer

+Tested on Google Chrome, Opera, and Edge (the only browsers that currently support Web Serial).

 ## Acknowledgements

 - This program uses [arduino-web-uploader](https://github.com/dbuezas/arduino-web-uploader) by David Buezas (generously shared under the MIT license) for sending the software to the car.